a-usov/Pitch-Testing-App/README.md

 # SportsLabs Pitch Testing App

 This app is used for the testing of sports pitches by recording the sound of a ball falling from 2 meters high and bouncing twice.
 The main functionality of the app is to conduct a test of how a certain pitch performs.
 The pitch is tested at 6 different locations, with 5 drops being conducted at each location.
 Additional functionality includes calibrating the ball used for the test, exporting the results of the test to a CSV or PDF file and using Bluetooth to operate the drop equipment.

+This software uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and its source can be downloaded [here](https://github.com/FFmpeg/FFmpeg)

 ## Getting Started